Mean Value for Random Ideal Lattices: Introduction

 The following is a classical fact due to Siegel \cite{Sie45} that is often referred to as the Siegel mean value theorem.
 If $B \subseteq \mathbb{R}^{d}$ is a ball of volume $V$, then for any $d \geq 0$

 The $1$ on the right side is the contribution of $0 \in \Lambda$, which lies in each lattice.
-What is worth noticing here is that the expected value does not depend on $d$.
-This means that as long as the volume of the ball is fixed, the expected number of lattice points in a ball cannot tell us which dimension our lattices live in!
+It is worth noticing here that the expected value does not depend on $d$.
+This means that as long as the volume of the ball is fixed, the expected number of lattice points in a ball cannot tell us which dimension our lattices live in.
+The goal of this paper is to have a version of~\cref{eq:siegel} for an ensemble of special lattices that have an arithmetic structure.
+Let us first set up some notation.